fizzysoftware/spree_interakt/README.md

 SpreeInterakt
 =============

-spree_interakt extension allows you to integrate your spreecommerce application to Interakt. visit http://interakt.co for more details.
+Spree extension to integrate Interakt with your Spree-Commerce store . visit http://interakt.co for more details.

-Prerequisite
+PreRequisite
 ------------

 ```shell